Stay On Top of Tip Tracking with Automated Employee Time and Attendance

 With more legal action being taken regarding employee remuneration lately, tips for employees like waitstaff are being scrutinized more closely these days.
+It’s important to have accurate accounts of your employees tips and labor, and Acumen’s time and attendance software offers the perfect solution.

 A recent third-party whitepaper by Epstein Becker Green P.C. discusses implications of tip tracking as it pertains to the Fair Labor Standards Act.
 If you have any questions regarding tip tracking after reading this article, you should definitely give the article a close read.